Saturday, September 24, 2022

 Oregon: 22 open video stores

-Abraxas Video Rental, Cottage Grove, OR-Open- has 55,000 movie rentals-DVDs, Blu Ray Discs, and VHS Tapes
+Abraxas Video Rental, Cottage Grove, OR-Open, currently closed for a remodel to become more of a video buying store and diversifying operations, not sure when they will be reopening- has 55,000 movie rentals-DVDs, Blu Ray Discs, and VHS Tapes

 Bandon Video, Bandon, OR-Open